IanGarraway/DF-Challenge-3---Address-book/docs/domain-models-test-plan.md

 as a user I want to be able to add a contact, which consists of at least a name, a phone number and an email address to my address book, so I can look them up later

 ## Test plan 1
-### Contact class
+### com.dfcorp.addressbook.Contact class
-- [x] you can instantiate an object of class Contact and return the name, telephone number and email address
+- [x] you can instantiate an object of class com.dfcorp.addressbook.Contact and return the name, telephone number and email address
 - [x] you can change the telephone number
 - [x] you can change the email address
 - [x] you can change the name of the contact